 BJU has a comprehensive summer school program for those who want to earn college credits in the summer and/or those in certain specialized fields who desire to be stimulated with a fresh approach to their area of interest.
 Included are three four-week summer sessions for undergraduate and graduate programs; a missionary linguistics program; graduate work for pastors, Bible teachers, church musicians and Christian workers; graduate education; and the master and doctor of ministry, and doctor of pastoral theology programs.
-Write the Director of Admissions, call toll-free 1.800.BJ.AND.ME, or e-mail admissions@bju.edu.
+Write the director of Admission, call toll-free 1.800.BJ.AND.ME, or email admission@bju.edu.